 It was only after my third outreach, explaining to the rep that his automated email campaigns and calendar were not syncing and thus sent me inappropriate meeting requests, that he apologized for my inconvenience.

-It’s small but illustrates the larger issue.
+It’s small but illustrates the larger issue of what Decision Makers experience during the Sales Process.

 The company hoped to drive greater efficiency from their sales teams by automating their prospecting emails.
 It worked, and I responded!
 But the message lost its luster after a technological fart exposed how artificial and devaluing the interactions were.
 It stunk, and it drove me out of the opportunity.